skyhop/FlightAnalysis/README.md

 ### NuGet

-The `Boerman.FlightAnalysis` library is available through NuGet and can be installed as follows:
+The `Skyhop.FlightAnalysis` library is available through NuGet and can be installed as follows:

-    Install-Package Boerman.FlightAnalysis
+    Install-Package Skyhop.FlightAnalysis

 ### .NET CLI

 To install the library through the .NET CLI you can use the following command:

-    dotnet add package Boerman.Networking
+    dotnet add package Skyhop.Networking

 ### Building From Source